Exploit phase boundaries in iterative apps

-#2 Updated by Phil Miller almost 6 years ago
+#2 Updated by Phil Miller about 6 years ago

 I don't think there's any realistic chance of that happening.
 We're starting from no design, grand ambitions, and numerous people who are leaving for internships in the next couple weeks, with finals and term projects to finish before then.
 Pushing on it just means that we'll end up with something half-baked.